Katey Martin

-Katey Jane Martin (born 6 February 1985) is a New Zealand former cricketer who played as a wicket-keeper and right-handed batter.
+Katey Jane Martin (born 7 February 1985) is a New Zealand cricket commentator and former cricketer who played as a wicket-keeper and right-handed batter.
 She appeared in one Test match, 103 One Day Internationals and 95 Twenty20 Internationals for New Zealand between 2003 and 2022.
 She played domestic cricket for Otago and Melbourne Stars.

 Early life

 Martin was born on 7 February 1985 in Dunedin.

 Domestic career

 Martin made her debut for Otago in the 2001–02 State League, against Central Districts.
 She went on to play for Otago for her whole career, until the end of the 2021–22 season.
 She holds the record for the most matches and most wicket-keeping dismissals in New Zealand women's domestic one-day cricket, and is one of six players with 4,000 runs in New Zealand domestic one-day cricket, and one of six players with 2,000 runs in New Zealand domestic T20 cricket.
 In the 2007–08 season, she made 5 stumpings for Otago against Wellington, a record in New Zealand domestic one-day cricket.
 She made her List A high score in 2015, when she scored 118* for Otago against Northern Districts.
 During her time with Otago, the side won two one-day titles and one Super Smash title.

 Martin played for Melbourne Stars between 2017–18 and 2019–20 in the Women's Big Bash League, with a high score of 31 against Sydney Sixers in 2019.
 In 2022, Martin played in the FairBreak Invitational T20, where she played for Tornadoes, scoring 26 runs and making 6 dismissals.
 The final of the tournament, which Tornadoes won, would prove to be Martin's final match as she announced her retirement in the week after the tournament ended.